Homotopy Groups of Diagonal Complements: Introduction

+This is the space of ordered tuples of $n$ points in $X$ with the multiplicity of each entry in the tuple \textit{at most} $d$ (hence the notation $\Delta^d$ as opposed to $\Delta_d$ for \textit{at least} $d$).
+It is useful to think of these tuples as ``configurations" of $n$ ordered points in $X$ with the property that $d$ of the points can collide but not $d+1$.
+The symmetric group $\mathfrak S_n$ acts on $\Delta^d(X,n)$, and the quotient is denoted by $B^d(X,n)$.
+We have increasing filtrations

 with $\sp{n}X:=X^n/_{\sn}$ being the $n$-th symmetric product.
-Here we have written $F(X,n)$ and $B(X,n)$ the standard configuration spaces of ordered (resp. unordered) pairwise distinct points of cardinality $n$ (\footnote{These are also denoted in the literature by $C_n(X)$ and $UC_n(X)$ respectively \cite{kp}}).
-At first sight, the fundamental groups of $\Delta^d(X,n)$ and $B^d(X,n)$ can be quite non-trivial.
-If $d=1$ and $F(X,n)$ is connected, we always have a surjection $\pi_1(B(X,n))\lrar\sn$ (see Example \ref{fundbraid}).
-The situation is much simpler when we allow a collision.
+Here we have written $F(X,n)$ and $B(X,n)$ for the standard configuration spaces of ordered (resp. unordered) pairwise distinct points of cardinality $n$.
+Various other notations for $F(X,n)$ in the literature include $C_n(X)$, $Conf_n(X),\cdots$, while $B(X,n)$ is sometimes written Braid$(X,n)$ in the geometric topology literature; reminiscent of the fact that its fundamental group is the so-called $n$-th braid group of $X$.